 First, what is the relationship between content and reference?
 Let's examine this question in connection with sentences; here it amounts to the question of the relationship between the proposition a sentence expresses and the sentence's truth-value.
 One point brought out by the example of (9) and (10) is that two sentences can express different propositions while having the same truth-value.
 After all, the beliefs ascribed to Mary by these sentences are different; so if propositions are the objects of belief, the propositions corresponding to the underlined sentences must be different.
 Nonetheless, both sentences are true.

 Is the reverse possible?
 Can two sentences express the same proposition, but differ in truth-value?
 It seems not, as can be illustrated again by the role of propositions as the objects of belief.
 Suppose that you and I believe the exact same thing—both of us believe the world to be just the same way.
 Can my belief be true, and yours false?
-It seems not; it is incoherent to say that we both believe the world to be the same way, but that I get things right and you get them wrong.
+Intuitively, it seems not; it seems incoherent to say that we both believe the world to be the same way, but that I get things right and you get them wrong.
+(Though see the discussion of relativism in §2.3.2 below for a dissenting view.)
 So it seems that if two sentences express the same proposition, they must have the same truth value.